IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing_netl.rst

 ASU                         2011
 =========================== ======================

-The first time a 'get costing' function is called for a unit operation within a flowsheet, an additional `costing` block is created on the flowsheet object (i.e. `flowsheet.costing`) in order to hold any global parameters relating to costing.
+When a `costing` block is created on the flowsheet object (i.e. `flowsheet.costing`), the methods automatically build any global parameters relating to costing under this block.
 The most common of these paramters is the CE index parameter.
-The CE index will be set to the base year of the method called.
+The CE index will be set to the base year of the method called, set by the argument `CE_index_year` which is allowed in most methods in this module.

-.. note:: The global paramters are created when the first instance of `get_costing` is called and use the values provided there for initialization.
-Subsequent `get_costing` calls use the existing paramters, and do not change the initialized values. i.e. any "year" argument provided to a `get_costing` call after the first will be ignored.

-To manually set the dollar year the user must call `m.fs.get_costing(year=2019)`` before any calls to a `get costing` function are made.

 Power Plant Costing Module
 --------------------------